Rebel Summer Camp FAQs

 Q - What do I get included in my ticket?

-A - Your ticket allows you to come to Blackwell Court, Bromsgrove, from midday on Friday August 23rd to 6pm on Monday August 26th.
-There will be some drop in activities and entertainment on the Friday afternoon, then at least 5 Patrol activities on the Saturday, Sunday and Monday, plus evening activities on the Friday, Saturday and Sunday night.
+A - Your ticket allows you to come to Kibblestone, from 4pm on Friday August 22nd to 6pm on Monday August 25th.
+There will meet and greet activities to get to know your Patrol on the Friday evening, then 5 activities on the Saturday, Sunday and Monday together with your Patrol, plus evening entertainment on the Friday, Saturday and Sunday night.
 Camping is included in your ticket, but you will need to bring and pitch your own tent.

 Q - I don’t own a tent, are there other options?